posimagi/xivlink/README.md

 A tool for semi-permanently synchonizing your Final Fantasy XIV character and UI settings across multiple systems.

+## Latest Patch Notes

+### February 19, 2020

+* `xivlink` will now attempt to automatically find your character settings directory and Dropbox folder.
+You can still input paths manually by selecting "no", or if none are found in the first place.
+Technophobes, rejoice!
+* Linking multiple character directories in a single run is now supported.
+Alts, rejoice!
+* Linking will no longer fail if `xivlink` created a backup earlier in the same day.
+* If no directories can be linked, you will now be informed of that fact.

 ## System Requirements

 * You must have Python 3.5 or newer (https://www.python.org/downloads/).